 Has your marriage broken down?
 Once you have been separated for 12 months with no chance of reconciliation, you can apply for a divorce.
-This process can be difficult and emotional, but Australian Family Lawyers will ensure your divorce is handled with dignity and efficiently.
+This process can be difficult and emotional, but our team of divorce lawyers at Australian Family Lawyers will ensure your divorce is handled with dignity and efficiently.

 Support, representation, and advice for your divorce

 Divorce is something that happens to many married couples but knowing this doesn’t make what you are going through any easier.
 Having a good divorce lawyer on your side will help ease you through this transition and let you move forward with dignity.

 What is the process for divorce in Australia?

 Divorce is a legal process by which you separate from your spouse and formally end your relationship.
 The actual process of divorce is often a fairly straightforward matter, but property settlements and parenting arrangements can become complicated.